davide/p2p-fetch/README.md

 The `p2p-fetch` ServiceWorker needs to be installed and activate before it can catch requests, which means that any assets loaded before that happens will still be loaded from the web.

-To make sure you don't miss anything delay you asset loading until the serviceWorker is active:
+To make sure you don't miss anything delay your assets until you get the 'p2p-fetch-ready' event:
 ```
-navigator.serviceWorker.ready.then(function(registration) {
+document.body.addEventListener('p2p-fetch-ready', function(e){
   // asset loading goes here
-});
+}, false);
 ```

 Explore the 'examples' folder for a working example.